CHIANG MAI TO THE GREAT WALL OF CHINA

 Historic Banking Town & Traditional Courtyards

-Today we ride east to Pingyao, one of China’s best-preserved ancient walled cities.
+Today its all about the destination.
+We ride east on the motorway to Pingyao, one of China’s best-preserved ancient walled cities.
 Once a major financial center during the Qing Dynasty, Pingyao offers a rare glimpse into what traditional Chinese cities once looked like.

 Distance: Approx. 510 km